mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     providing such cross references a normalization id is treated as absolutely immutable in a workflow.
 If a writer detects a linking id was altered the datum with which it is associated will be marked bad (dead) and the waveform data will not be saved.
+Finally, it is also important to note that MsPASS supports a generic matching feature for normalization discussed in detail in the section of this manual titled :ref:`Normalization<normalization>`.
+In particular,
+    normalization data that his highly redundant (i.e. many wf documents match to common normalization documents) are much faster to handle with cached matchers described in that section of this manual.

 Save Concepts
 ----------------